Michael the centurion

 Gunning for a draw

-1996 - We won 1-0 at Graeme Souness's Southampton to go top of the League in time for the New Year.
-Dave Beasant attempted to prevent a corner but his errant clearance was seized upon by John Barnes who sent it towards goal.
+1996 - We won 1-0 at Graeme Souness’s Southampton to go top of the League in time for the New Year.
+Dave Beasant attempted to prevent a corner, but his errant clearance was seized upon by John Barnes who sent it towards goal.
 Beasant attempted to get back to retrieve the situation but failed.
-Unfortunately, we ended up finishing fourth in a ‘two horse race' that season.
+Unfortunately, we ended up finishing fourth in a ‘two horse race’ that season.

 Gordon’s milestone strike

-1928 - The second of Gordon Hodgson's brace in our top-flight match at Bury was our 2,000th League goal.
+1928 – The second of Gordon Hodgson’s brace in our top-flight match at Bury was our 2,000th League goal.
 The game ended 2-2, with outside-right Dick Edmed playing his hundredth League game for the reds.
-John Smith bagged one of his seven goals against the reds, with Jack Ball also netting.
+John Smith bagged the last of his seven goals against the reds, with Jack Ball also netting.

 2010 - Pepe Reina played his 200th League game for the reds as we lost 1-0 to Wolverhampton Wanderers at Anfield.
 Stephen Ward bagged the winner with ironic chants of “Hodgson for England” ringing around the Kop during the second half.